 The rest of the day was uneventful.
 This is a very attractive cove.
 In the evening I had an ouzo and made dinner.
 This time I cooked a turkey cutlet.
 I had bought a number of them in Samos and had partially cooked them in Kalami.
 Now I prepared it with a fresh lemon sauce and rice.
 Not a bad day after all.

-The latest Navtex forecast is favorable for tomorrowʼs departure.
+The latest Navtex forecast was favorable for tomorrowʼs departure.

 Saturday May 23, 2009, Day 5

-After waking up I checked the Navtex, since there is no GPRS signal here.
-The forecast is still good.
+After waking up I checked the Navtex, since there was no GPRS signal here.
+The forecast was still good.
 So, after a cup of coffee, I prepared for departure.

 We departed at 0650.
 The wind, as was predicted, was low—just 5-10 knots NW—but even so, a head wind, and we had to motor.
 After a couple of miles there was a good GPRS signal and after sending a few e-mails I looked at the AIS web site.
 I did not see Thetis on this but neither did I see some ships that were also shown on the AIS instrument and clearly visible by eye.

 I spent the afternoon reading and enjoying the nice, if cool, weather.
-One flaw to the place is that they burn garbage up the hill and once in a while a whiff comes this way.
+One flaw to the place was that they burn garbage up the hill and once in a while a whiff came this way.

-At the harbor there are now new posts with water and electrical outlets.
-As most of these posts in Greece, they are not working.
-In the harbor there was a Swiss boat that winters in Partheni.
+At the harbor there were now new posts with water and electrical outlets.
+As most of these posts in Greece, they were not working.
+In the harbor there was a Swiss boat that also winters in Partheni.

-I went for dinner in a taverna overlooking the W side of the town the Το Ηλιοβασίλεμα (To Iliovasilema - The Sunset).
-There was a wonderful sunset.
+I went for dinner to a taverna overlooking the W side of the town Το Ηλιοβασίλεμα (To Iliovasilema - The Sunset).
+There was indeed a wonderful sunset.
 They only had one fish but it was too big for one person, so I splurged and settled for a small lobster.
-It was very very tasty.
+It was very, very tasty.
 In the restaurant the only other clients were a British couple who looked like yacht people.
 We spoke, they had come with S/Y Silent Wish.